isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    to DHCP queries and send lease updates to each other and to any backup servers that are present.

--  ``maintained`` - an active server transitions to this state as a result of being notified by its partner that the administrator requested maintenance of the HA setup.
+-  ``in-maintenance`` - an active server transitions to this state as a result of being notified by its partner that the administrator requested maintenance of the HA setup.
 The administrator requests the maintenance by sending the ``ha-maintenance-start`` to the server which is supposed to take over the responsibility for responding to the DHCP clients while the other server is taken offline for maintenance.
-If the server is in the ``maintained`` state it can be safely shut down.
-The partner is in the ``partner-maintained`` state from which it will transition to the ``partner-down`` state immediately after it finds that the maintained server was shut down.
+If the server is in the ``in-maintenance`` state it can be safely shut down.
+The partner is in the ``partner-in-maintenance`` state from which it will transition to the ``partner-down`` state immediately after it finds that the server in maintenance was shut down.

 -  ``partner-down`` - an active server transitions to this state after detecting that its partner (another active server) is offline.
 The